Upper Abbeygate Street; known to some as the home of Electric Garden & Theatre, known to me as the home of Java’s Creperie and Café Francois.

 I have yet to try a savoury crepe, otherwise called a galette, but that’s next on the agenda.

-Open from 10am to 12am (1am three nights a week), Java’s cater to both early birds and night owls alike.
-The perfect place to hit the books, their hug-in-a-mug hot chocolate was a trusty companion throughout my college career (you may call it procrastination, I call it study fuel…who amongst us doesn’t need encouragement to tackle long lists of recommended reading?).
+Open from 10am to 9pm, Java’s cater to both early birds and night owls alike.
+The perfect place to hit the books, their hug-in-a-mug hot chocolate was a trusty companion throughout my college career.
+Some may call it procrastination, I call it study fuel…who amongst us doesn’t need encouragement when tackling long lists of recommended reading?

 No one quite does French cuisine like Java’s.